A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Vulnerability Datasets

 \subsubsection{Dataset Multi-Class Labeling}

 Vulnerability detection is often framed as a binary classification task, i.e., distinguishing between vulnerable and non-vulnerable code.
-The ReVeal dataset provides security-related patches collected from bug tracking systems, offering paired vulnerable and fixed code samples labeled in binary form.
+For example, the ReVeal dataset provides security-related patches collected from bug tracking systems, offering paired vulnerable and fixed code samples labeled in binary form.

-Many datasets go beyond binary classification by providing labels for specific vulnerability types, enabling multi-class classification.
+Many datasets go beyond binary classification by providing labels for specific vulnerability types, enabling multi-class and multi-label classification.
 CVEfixes is a comprehensive and automatically curated dataset collected from CVE entries in the NVD.
 It identifies linked open-source projects and extracts function-level vulnerable and fixed code samples from VFCs.
 The latest release at the time of writing (v1.0.8) includes all CVEs published up to July 23, 2024, covering 272 distinct CWEs.
 The PairVul dataset~\cite{duVulRAGEnhancingLLMbased2024} takes a more controlled approach by focusing on pairs of vulnerable and non-vulnerable code with high lexical similarity.
 These pairs are extracted from Linux kernel CVEs, labeled using VFCs, and filtered to ensure that the associated fixes are not reverted or modified in subsequent commits.
 While the dataset offers high-quality and balanced samples, its scope is currently limited to selected Linux kernel vulnerabilities.

 A common limitation across vulnerability datasets is the lack of coverage of recently disclosed vulnerabilities.
 Static datasets may quickly become outdated, reducing their relevance for real-time or forward-looking research.
-This highlights the need for continuously maintained and automatically extensible datasets, such as CVEfixes, which is supported by an automated pipeline.
+In addition, this temporal lag introduces a critical validity threat for LLMs in the form of data leakage.
+Since widely used static datasets are likely contained within the pre-training corpora of LLMs and new models are continuously emerging, high performance on these benchmarks may indicate memorization rather than genuine generalization.
+This challenge highlights the need for continuously maintained and extensible datasets, e.g., CVEfixes, which is supported by an automated pipeline, to ensure evaluation against novel, unseen vulnerabilities.

-Beyond classification, datasets such as Big-Vul, CrossVul, CVEfixes, and ReposVul offer rich metadata, including CWE descriptions and severity scores.
-Such metadata supports more advanced tasks such as severity estimation, root-cause reasoning, and context-aware vulnerability analysis, broadening their use beyond binary classification.
+Datasets such as Big-Vul, CrossVul, CVEfixes, and ReposVul further offer rich \textit{metadata}, including CWE descriptions and severity scores.
+Such metadata supports diverse generative tasks, for example, root-cause reasoning and context-aware vulnerability analysis, broadening their use beyond classification.